AgataSakowiczProf/Hackerrank/README.md

 Hello Everyone!

-Small polish girls trying to code like a pro.
+Small polish girl trying to code like a pro.
-A bit of Hackerrank challanges to start.
+A bit of Hackerrank challanges to start. www.Hackerrank.com